FairozaAmira/AI_course/README.md

-# KCGI AI Programming Sring Semester 2019 course
+# KCGI AI Programming Spring Semester 2019 course

 Solution for each exercises in each lessons.